 The respondent explained that he could not see the uniforms very well because it was dark.
 But after they took him to the highway where there was a light in the road, and so he noticed that their clothes were green and they were wearing military boots.
-Two of the officers had “border police” written on the backs of their clothes and one was wearing a jacket.
+The respondent explained that two of the officers had “border police” written on the backs of their clothes and one was wearing a jacket.
 These officers spoke to the respondent in English.

 The officers were beating him randomly, “they did not care where they hit me” explained the respondent.
 “When I was trying to get out from where I was hiding, one of them [the officers] pressed on my leg, exactly on my leg”.

 “It wasn’t the first time I crossed into Bulgaria.
 Every single time, they always focus on the joints of your arms and legs”.

 The respondent explained that the officers were angry so he could not speak to them.
 But later, “I started to talk to them.
 I lied and said that I have the rest of my family in Serbia and I just wanted to go to them.
 I wanted to go to a camp.
 I was also hungry because before I crossed, I spent like one day near the border and I ate the rest of my supplies” explained the respondent.
 In response, the officers ignored him.
 The respondent explained they kept telling him to “shut up” and one of the officers carried on hitting him until he stopped talking.

 An officer asked the respondent “why do you want to go to Bulgaria?”
 He started yelling at him, saying “why do you lie to us!” and started hitting him.